cchitsiang/awesome-stars/topics.md

 - [Blaizzy/mlx-audio](https://github.com/Blaizzy/mlx-audio) - A text-to-speech (TTS), speech-to-text (STT) and speech-to-speech (STS) library built on Apple's MLX framework, providing efficient speech analysis on Apple Silicon.
 - [nari-labs/dia](https://github.com/nari-labs/dia) - A TTS model capable of generating ultra-realistic dialogue in one pass.
 - [FunAudioLLM/CosyVoice](https://github.com/FunAudioLLM/CosyVoice) - Multi-lingual large voice generation model, providing inference, training and deployment full-stack ability.
-- [unslothai/unsloth](https://github.com/unslothai/unsloth) - Unified web UI for training and running open models like Qwen, DeepSeek, gpt-oss and Gemma locally.
+- [unslothai/unsloth](https://github.com/unslothai/unsloth) - Unsloth Studio is a web UI for training and running open models like Qwen, DeepSeek, gpt-oss and Gemma locally.
 - [open-mmlab/Amphion](https://github.com/open-mmlab/Amphion) - Amphion (/æmˈfaɪən/) is a toolkit for Audio, Music, and Speech Generation.
 Its purpose is to support reproducible research and help junior researchers and engineers get started in the field of audio,
 - [netease-youdao/EmotiVoice](https://github.com/netease-youdao/EmotiVoice) - EmotiVoice 😊: a Multi-Voice and Prompt-Controlled TTS Engine
 - [babysor/MockingBird](https://github.com/babysor/MockingBird) - 🚀Clone a voice in 5 seconds to generate arbitrary speech in real-time